developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-security.md

 https://login.microsoftonline.com/58a43618-7933-4e0d-906e-1c1a2a867ad6/discovery/v2.0/keys
 ```

-## Manage External Token Providers[​](#manage-external-token-providers "Direct link to Manage External Token Providers")
+## Manage External Token Providers

 The Dremio administrator or a user with the [CONFIGURE SECURITY](/dremio-cloud/security/privileges#organization-privileges) privilege can view and manage external token providers in Dremio.

-### View External Token Providers[​](#view-external-token-providers "Direct link to View External Token Providers")
+### View External Token Providers

 To view external token providers:

 1. In the Dremio console, click ![Settings](/images/icons/settings.png "Settings") on the left navigation bar, and select **Organization settings**.
 2. Click **External Token Providers**.
 The External Token Providers page lists the external token providers configured for Dremio.

-### Add an External Token Provider[​](#add-an-external-token-provider "Direct link to Add an External Token Provider")
+### Add an External Token Provider

 To add an external token provider:

 1. In the Dremio console, click ![Settings](/images/icons/settings.png "Settings") in the side navigation bar, and select **Organization settings**.
 2. Click **External Token Providers**.
 3. Click **Add Provider** at the top-right corner of the External Token Providers page.
-4. In the Add Provider dialog, complete the configuration using the fields described in [Define an External Token Provider](#define-an-external-token-provider).
+4. In the Add Provider dialog, complete the configuration using the fields described in Define an External Token Provider.
 5. Click **Add**.

 When you add an external token provider, Dremio automatically enables it.
 To deactivate it, toggle the Enabled switch on the External Token Providers page.

 Each external token provider must use a different combination of issuer and audience.
 If multiple external token providers share the same issuer and audience, authentication will fail regardless of whether the token providers are enabled.

-### Edit an External Token Provider[​](#edit-an-external-token-provider "Direct link to Edit an External Token Provider")
+### Edit an External Token Provider

 To edit an external token provider:

 1. In the Dremio console, click ![Settings](/images/icons/settings.png "Settings") in the side navigation bar, and select **Organization settings**.
 2. Click **External Token Providers**.
 3. On the External Token Providers page, find the row for the external token provider you want to edit and click ![Edit](/images/icons/edit.png "Edit") at the right side of the row.
-4. In the Edit Provider dialog, update the values using the fields described in [Define an External Token Provider](#define-an-external-token-provider).
+4. In the Edit Provider dialog, update the values using the fields described in Define an External Token Provider.
 5. Click **Save**.

-### Delete an External Token Provider[​](#delete-an-external-token-provider "Direct link to Delete an External Token Provider")
+### Delete an External Token Provider

 To delete an external token provider: